DSSI

 Sineshaper, a waveshaping synth plugin.

-dssi_convolve, a DSSI wrapper around libconvolve,
+a DSSI wrapper around libconvolve, providing a friendly

-effects (among other uses).
+convolution plugin for reverb effects (among other uses).

 -